2023 High Peak Borough Council election

 The 2023 High Peak Borough Council election took place on 4 May 2023 to elect members of High Peak Borough Council in Derbyshire, England.
 This was on the same day as other local elections in England.

 The council was under no overall control prior to the election.
-Labour had won a majority at the previous full council election in 2019, but lost its majority in 2022 following a by-election.
+Labour had won a majority at the previous full council election in 2019, but lost its majority in 2022 following a by-election in Cote Heath ward.
 Labour regained a majority at the 2023 election, winning 29 of the 43 seats on the council.